 Whaling Station to Nature Reserve Stony Point Nature Reserve, formerly an infamous whaling station, is home to African penguins, Egyptian geese, seabirds, dassies, and shipwrecks.
 A rocky outcrop along the Atlantic Whale Coast, Stony Point is situated below the Kogelberg Mountains.
-It’s no secret that I think South Africa’s nature reserves are special, but Stony Point has…Read More
+It’s no secret that I think South Africa’s nature reserves are special, but Stony Point has a unique aura…Read More

 I’m moving on October 1st.
 Although Tamboerskloof is a wonderful neighborhood I found a more comfortable place to spend the last month in Cape Town – a large flat in St. Martini Gardens on Queen Victoria Street.
 It’s a security block in the Gardens neighborhood and heart of Cape Town.
 Since it’s off-season the rate is the same as the tiny studio I’m occupying now!

 St. Martini Gardens is next door to the French School and French and Italian Consulates, opposite the Company’s Gardens, and close to Long Street, Mandela Rhodes Place, and Greenmarket Square.
 The Company’s Garden (named for the Dutch East India Trading Company) was originally established in 1652 by Cape Town’s founding father, Jan van Riebeeck.
 Van Riebeeck had orders to secure fresh vegetables in the provisioning of the colonists.
 Today The Company’s Gardens is much more than a large vegetable patch, it’s a lush public park and refreshing botanical garden.